froopy090/fps-game/README.md

 # FPS Game

 This is a simple FPS game project using `raylib`.
-Below is the project structure and instructions on how to compile and run the game.
+Below are the instructions on how to compile and run the game.

 ## Compilation Instructions